-Dr. Makoto Akashi is currently Executive Officer of National Institutes of Quantum and Radiological Sciences and Technology (QST) in Chiba, Japan.
-He served as Executive Director of National Institute of Radiological Sciences (NIRS) from 2011 to 2015 and Director of the Center for Radiation Emergency Medicine from 2008 to 2010 at NIRS.
+Dr. Makoto Akashi is currently Distinguished Research Fellow of National Institutes of Quantum and Radiological Sciences and Technology (QST) in Chiba, Japan.
+He served as Executive Officer of QST from 2016 to 2018 and Executive Director of National Institute of Radiological Sciences (NIRS) from 2011 to 2015, Director of the Center for Radiation Emergency Medicine from 2008 to 2010 at NIRS.

-Dr. Akashi is President of the Japanese Association for Radiation Accident/Disaster Medicine and a member of the Japanese Society of Hematology.
-He has been appointed as President of the 60th Memorial and Annual Meeting of the Japanese Radiation Research Society.
+Dr. Akashi is President of the Japanese Association for Radiation Accident/Disaster Medicine and a member of the Japan Health Physics Society.
+He was President of the 60th Memorial and Annual Meeting of the Japanese Radiation Research Society.

 Dr. Akashi is the recipient of honorary academic doctor by the Hirosaki University in Aomori.
-He also received distinguished service award as the atomic energy disaster prevention measures service from the former Science and Technology Agency (STA) of the Japanese government in 2005.
+He also received distinguished service award as the atomic energy disaster prevention measures service from the Ministry of Education, Culture, Sports, Science and Technology of the Japanese government in 2005.